24x7-logo

 Liver & Biliary Disorders

-• Diagnosis includes blood tests, imaging, and sometimes liver biopsy.
-Treatment focuses on addressing the underlying cause, lifestyle changes, medications, and monitoring for complications.
+• Diagnosis involves blood tests, imaging, and sometimes biopsy, with treatment focusing on lifestyle changes, medications, and early detection to prevent complications

 Learn More